2019 Street Stock Rules

 20F- 9 ENGINE EXHAUST SYSTEM

 C. The exhaust header flange must mount directly to the cylinder head with no spacers between the flange and the cylinder head.
-A maximum header flange thickness of ½ inch is permitted.

 D. Inserts are not permitted in any part of the header or collector.
 Merge, crossover and pyramid collectors are not permitted.
 Exterior and interior coatings are permitted.